jrosebud/jrosebud.github.io/winter2015/lesson05/slides/slides.md

 Some things to have in a starter folder:

-* an index.html file that already has the appropriate codes in it. (see sample on Schoology.)
+* an index.html file that already has the appropriate codes in it.
 * a stylesheet file.
 * an images folder